ARM-software/vulkan_best_practice_for_mobile_developers/samples/advanced/pipeline_cache/pipeline_cache_tutorial.md

 ## Overview

-Vulkan gives applications the ability to save internal representation of a pipeline (graphics or compute) to allow recreating the same pipeline later.
+Vulkan gives applications the ability to save internal representation of a pipeline (graphics or compute) to enable recreating the same pipeline later.
 This sample will look in detail at the implementation and performance implications of the pipeline creation, caching and management.

 ## Vulkan Pipeline